A Day in Venice

 Gondola Ride

-Because how could you not? € 80 flat rate for a 30-minute tour.
+Because how could you not?
+Plan to spend a €90 flat rate for a 30-minute tour during the day and €110 starting around sunset.
 Venture off the Grand Canal and into some of the side “streets” to get shorter wait times; with every ride taking thirty minutes, you’ll be waiting for a while if there’s a line.

 Libreria Acqua Alta

 Known lovingly as “the most beautiful bookshop in the world,” Libreria Acqua Alta (High Water Bookshop in English) is true to its name.
 Due to the frequent floods in Venice, the shop uses all sorts of quirky methods to keep its merchandise dry and out of reach of the high water levels for which the shop is named.
-You’ll see books in old gondolas, bathtubs, and more, as well as a few local cats roaming the stacks.
+You’ll see books in old gondolas, bathtubs, and more, as well as a few local cats roaming amongst the stacks.

 Rialto Bridge